 The importance of plain-text emails

-Although they’re not quite as pretty, sending plain-text emails alongside your HTML email is quite important for a number of reasons:
+Although they’re not quite as pretty, sending plain-text emails alongside your HTML email is quite important for a couple of reasons:

-- Email Client Support – While virtually all email clients these days support HTML email, new wearable devices like the Apple Watch are likely to default to plain-text emails due to their limited screen size, meaning the plain-text email could even be making a comeback in the near future!
+- Email client support – While virtually all email clients these days support HTML email, new wearable devices like the Apple Watch are likely to default to plain-text emails due to their limited screen size, meaning the plain-text email could be making a comeback in the near future.

 How to send plain-text emails that convert

 If you use an email marketing service like Campaign Monitor, then the tool will automatically create a plain-text version of your campaign and send it alongside the HTML version.

 However, given the importance of these plain-text emails, it’s worth spending a little bit of time optimizing it to help ensure you get the maximum amount of conversions from your campaign.